Biju Patnaik Airport

 Biju Patnaik Airport is an international airport serving Bhubaneswar, the capital city of Odisha, India.
-It is situated around 4 km south-west of Bhubaneswar Railway Station and 6 km from the city center.
+It is situated around 4 km south-west of Bhubaneswar Railway Station and 6 km from the city centre.

-Named after Biju Patnaik, the former Chief Minister of Odisha, famed aviator and freedom fighter, it is the 15th busiest airport in India and the 11th busiest among the airports maintained by the Airports Authority of India.
+Named after Biju Patnaik, the former Chief Minister of Odisha, it is the 15th busiest airport in India and the 11th busiest among the airports maintained by the Airports Authority of India.
 It is the 19th busiest airport in India in terms of cargo traffic.
-In the fiscal year 2024-25, it handled over 4.8 million passengers and around 9.1 thousand metric tonnes of cargo.
+In the fiscal year 2024–25, it handled over 4.8 million passengers and around 9.1 thousand metric tonnes of cargo.

 History

 The airport was dedicated to the people of Odisha on 17 April 1962, becoming the first ever commercial airport in the state.
 The airport boasts two active scheduled passenger terminals, Terminals 1 and 2, for domestic and international passengers respectively.

 In March 2013, the former Minister of Civil Aviation, Ajit Singh, inaugurated Terminal 1, which caters to domestic passengers, whereas Terminal 2 was then refurbished to handle international operations.
 On 30 October 2013, the Government of India accorded international status to the airport after Air India started flights to Kuala Lumpur and Bangkok and AirAsia started flights to Kuala Lumpur.
-However, these routes were terminated later due to Covid-19.
+However, these routes were terminated later due to COVID-19.
 In September 2013, the airport management took a significant step towards sustainability by launching a green energy initiative with the installation of a 100KW rooftop solar power plant.

 In June 2022, the addition of eight new apron bays increased the total number of bays to 24, making it the largest apron facility in Eastern India.
 This upgrade supports remote parking and night operations, and paved the way for Terminal  3 development.

-In May 2023, the airport opened a 4MW ground‑mounted solar power plant, making Biju Patnaik International Airport thee first fully solar-powered airport in India, operating entirely on renewable energy.
+In May 2023, the airport opened a 4MW ground‑mounted solar power plant, making Biju Patnaik International Airport the first fully solar-powered airport in India, operating entirely on renewable energy.
 International operations resumed from Bhubaneswar in May 2023 after IndiGo started direct flights to Bangkok, Dubai and Singapore.

 In February 2024, a new link building was inaugurated to connect Terminal 1 and Terminal 2, allowing international passengers seamless access to passenger boarding bridges in the Terminal 1.